AlessandroBianco-cpu/ingswAM2021-Arbasino-Azzara-Bianco/README.md

 #### Advanced Functionalities
 - `Multiple Games` : server handles multiple instances of game, all players must have different nicknames.
 - `Disconnection Resilience` : during a game, if a player disconnects, the game will go on without the disconnected player.
 Eventually they can re-join the match using the same nickname (if the game is still on).
-If a player disconnects during the setting-up phase (choosing of leader cards and initial resources),the game is taken down and the players are invited to reconnect in another match.
+If a player disconnects during the setting-up phase (choosing of leader cards and initial resources), the game is taken down and the players are invited to reconnect in another match.
+After a player disconnection during the game, if there is only one active player left, the game is taken down and the active player wins the game.
 - `Local Game` : if you want, you can play a single-player game locally (without using socket-connection).

 #### Extra Functionalities